MicrosoftDocs/windows-itpro-docs/windows/deployment/update/optional-content.md

 - The file path to the alternate source must be a fully qualified path; multiple locations can be separated by a semicolon.
 - This setting does not support installing language packs from Alternate source file path, only Features on Demand.
 If the policy is configured to acquire content from Windows Update, language packs will be acquired.
-- If this setting is not configured or disabled, files will be downloaded from the default Windows Update location, for example Windows Update for Business or WSUS).
+- If this setting is not configured or disabled, files will be downloaded from the default Windows Update location, for example Windows Update for Business or WSUS.

 See [Configure a Windows Repair Source](/windows-hardware/manufacture/desktop/configure-a-windows-repair-source) for more information.